OISTE/repository/OWGTMCPS.md

 ### 9.12.2  Notification mechanism and period

-Any modification in this document will be published in the OGTM website (http://www.oiste.org/repository) and affected participants will be directly notified if necessary.
+Any modification in this document will be published in the OWGTM website (http://www.oiste.org/repository) and affected participants will be directly notified if necessary.

 In particular, it is not considered necessary to directly notify participants of “minor version” changes of the documents.

-In the case of a change in the “major version” of a document, the OGTM may notify the affected participants with a digitally signed electronic message.
+In the case of a change in the “major version” of a document, the OWGTM may notify the affected participants with a digitally signed electronic message.

 ### 9.12.3  Circumstances under which OID must be changed